dmaivel/sharedgl/README.md

 - Windows guests rendering is janky and prone to crashing
 - Inaccurate FPS in overlay (to-do: move timings from server to client)
 - GLFW cant request OpenGL profiles

+# Troubleshooting
+You may encounter weird errors such as `IOT instruction` or `No provider of glXXX found.` on the server-side.
+Although the code base is buggy, these are some tips to try to further attempt get an application to work:
+- Change the GL version (i.e `-g 2.0`)
+- Allocate more memory (i.e `-m 256`)

 # Showcase